Welcome

 Our current and recent cases have involved death and serious injuries to jail inmates; the use of ECDs on children and severely mentally challenged adults; positional asphyxiation; police shooting cases; wrongful convictions of innocent people; police wrongful arrest and imprisonment; and class actions for relief for people overdetained and strip searched in the county jail system.

-Admitted May 1979, John Burton established his law offices in 1984 to provide specialized, high power legal services to persons whose civil rights have been violated, who have suffered serious injury, or who have lost loved ones.
+Admitted May 1979, John Burton established his own law offices in 1984 to provide specialized, high power legal services to persons whose civil rights have been violated by law enforcement officers, who have suffered serious injury, or who have lost loved ones.

 Mr. Burton has represented plaintiffs in a number of high-profile matters, leading to profiles in California Lawyer (cover story), Los Angeles Magazine and The Los Angeles Times.
 He has been quoted on numerous occasions in The New York Times and local newspapers, particularly The Los Angeles Daily Journal.
-Mr. Burton has appeared on national and local television to address issues relating to police misconduct litigation, including Larry King, Fox and Friends, Montiel Williams and Phil Donahue.
+Mr. Burton has appeared on national and local television to address issues relating to police misconduct litigation.

-Mr. Burton is admitted to all California state and federal courts, the Ninth Circuit Court of Appeals and the United States Supreme Court.
+Mr. Burton is admitted to all California state and federal courts, the Fourth, Sixth, Eighth and Ninth Circuits Courts of Appeals and the United States Supreme Court.
 He appears pro haec vice on matters throughout the United States.